rizac/eGSIM/egsim/management/commands/_tectonic_regionalisations/README.txt

 This directory contains sub-directories each representing a Tectonic regionalisation (TR) for gsim selection.
+A TR is simply a list of Geographic Polygons each with a specific Tectonic Region Type assigned.
 To implement a new TR with name $MODEL, create a $model directory ($model is usually equal to $MODEL but it needs not to: e.g., when
 $MODEL contains invalid Python characters) and put in the directory all needed